SurveyMonkey/public_api_docs/includes/_collectors.md

 Name | Description | Type
 ------ | ------- | -------
-is_scheduled | If a message has been secheduled to send | Boolean scheduled_date | Date when the message should send | Date String body | The plain text body of the email message to be sent to recipients. | String subject | Subject of the email message to be sent to recipients | String recipients | List of recipient ids | Array
+is_scheduled | If a message has been secheduled to send | Boolean scheduled_date | Date message was scheduled to be sent | Date String body | The plain text body of the email message to be sent to recipients. | String subject | Subject of the email message to be sent to recipients | String recipients | List of recipient ids | Array